Can I buy a new car?

 The guidelines on what is deemed essential travel should still be followed, however, and it’s been advised that any non-essential repairs should be delayed until the lockdown has been lifted.

-In the first lockdown, the government allowed a six-month extension on MOTs to avoid people driving unnecessarily and meeting in close proximity in garages.
+In the first lockdown, the government allowed a six-month extension on MOTs to avoid people from driving unnecessarily and meeting in close proximity in garages.

 The law on whether your vehicle is roadworthy and safe to drive means that essential service is permitted, as well as MOTs if it’s close to expiring.